samz417/MacEtchBandAlign/README.md

 # MacEtchBandAlign: Semiconductor & Catalyst Band Alignment Visualizer
 **MacEtchBandAlign** is a cross-platform desktop application for plotting valence bands, conduction bands, work functions, and oxidation potentials of semiconductors and catalyst materials.
-# MacEtch: Semiconductor & Catalyst Band Alignment Visualizer
+# MacEtchBandAlign: Semiconductor & Catalyst Band Alignment Visualizer

 **MacEtchBandAlign** is a cross-platform desktop application for plotting valence bands, conduction bands, work functions, and oxidation potentials of semiconductors and catalyst materials.

-It includes a simple GUI, customizable material entry, and dynamic plotting of selected materials using Matplotlib.
+It includes a simple GUI, customizable material entry, and dynamic plotting of selected materials.

 ---